-After yesterday’s blog talking about the different roles and experience your warband can gather, today we’re highlighting some of the other exciting aspects of a campaign.
+After our previous blog talking about the different roles and experience your warband can gather, today we’re highlighting some of the other exciting aspects of a campaign.
 We’ll begin with casualties before talking about equipment and what happens between campaign games.

 Let’s face the awful truth – occasionally your much-loved warband members are going to get injured on the battlefield.
 There’s no point crying over spilt blood, it’s going to happen, so you’ll just have to deal with it.